The Best Headshot Example: Tips for Captivating Portraits

 Each person stepped in, got a quick hair and collar check, and stood for 5 to 10 frames.

-Camera tethered to a laptop so the subject could see their images in real time, pick a favorite, and leave with confidence.
+Camera tethered to a laptop so the subject could see their images in real time, pick a favorite, and leave with confidence—the session is designed to capture energy and enthusiasm in each shot.
+Reviewing different photos allows each person to select the shot that best captures their expression and overall appearance, ensuring the final headshot example is both confident and appealing.

 The whole experience took about five minutes per person.